Mak2006/gcp-cloud-labs/Lab 2 Recommend Products using ML with Cloud SQL and Dataproc.md

 ```
 ## Run ML job on dataproc
 Select Job type, cluster and ML job to run.
 Submit the job.
-Check if it succedd
+Check if it succeeds or fails.

 ## Explore inserted rows in Cloud SQL